 Attending parent-teacher conferences and monitoring progress at school

 Group messaging gives parents and opportunity to communicate with one another and their child about what is going on at school and how the child is doing with their studies and school activities.
 If your child has a big test coming up, it is nice when both parents are offering supportive words in group messages.
 When a child sees both parents sharing in the dialogue about school, that child can appreciate the support network of both their parents who want what is best for them.

 Mark L. Scroggins knows that parents who make the effort to be cordial and supportive co-parents should be able to have a better relationship with their former spouse, which is also good for children who feel the support of a family network.
-For more back-to-school ideas for divorced parents, or if you need a divorce lawyer in Dallas, contact Mark L. Scroggins, Board-Certified in Family Law by the Texas Board of Legal Specialization.
-Call Scroggins Law Group in Dallas at (214) 469-3100 to schedule a consultation.
+For more back-to-school ideas for divorced parents, or if you need a divorce lawyer, contact Mark L. Scroggins, Board-Certified in Family Law by the Texas Board of Legal Specialization.
+Call Scroggins Law Group at (214) 469-3100 to schedule a consultation.